unosquare/swan/README.md

 An implementation of the IWorker interface that creates an application service capable of performing some background processing.

 #### Example 1: Inherit from AppWorkerBase
+The AppWorkerBase has many methods that can be overwritten such as:

+* **OnWorkerThreadLoopException**: which is called when an unhandled exception is thrown
+* **OnWorkerThreadExit**: executed when the user loop has exited
+* **WorkerThreadLoop**: a custom loop that checks wheter a cancellation has been requested if so it exits the loop

 ```csharp
  class Worker : AppWorkerBase
     {